Battle of Flodden Field

 The English by comparison had a large contingent of cavalry and men-at-arms but their primary strike force remained as usual the many archers and long-bowmen they had in their ranks.

 On 3 September, the Earl of Surrey sent a letter to James IV requesting their respective armies meet on the field of battle; to agree to such a request would be the chivalrous thing to do and James was anxious to grasp the nettle or so he told his advisers, but he was no fool.
-Perhaps, influenced by the recent ‘Ill Raid’ when Lord Home led 7,000 Scottish Reivers to plunder the villages thereabout only to be ambushed and set to flight by a force of English archers leaving a great many dead behind them had cautioned him to adopt a more defensive posture, for now at least.
+Perhaps, the recent misfortune endured by Lord Home when he led 7,000 Scottish Reivers to plunder the villages thereabout only to be ambushed and set to flight by a force of English archers leaving a great many dead behind them had cautioned him to adopt a more defensive posture, for now at least.

 As the English Army closed in the Scots remained on Branxton Hill determined it seemed to defend the high ground they occupied.
-By the morning of 9 September the battle lines were drawn but the fighting did not actually begin until late afternoon when the cannon of both sides engaged in a somewhat perfunctory and ineffectual artillery duel; far more impactful was the hailstorm of arrows that the English long-bowmen now rained down upon the Scottish formations.
-It was perhaps the toll they were taking that convinced James to begin a cautious advance still in formation so as to maximise the effectiveness of his pike-men downhill towards the English lines.
+By the morning of 9 September, the battle lines were drawn but the fighting did not actually begin until late afternoon when the cannon of both sides engaged in a somewhat perfunctory and ineffectual artillery duel; far more impactful was the hailstorm of arrows that the English long-bowmen now rained down upon the Scottish formations.
+It was perhaps the toll they were taking that convinced James to begin a cautious advance, still in-formation thereby maximising the effectiveness of his pikemen, downhill towards the English lines.
 It would prove not only a rash but a fateful decision.

 Yet it began promisingly enough, the left flank commanded by Lord’s Hume and Huntly raced ahead of the rest of the army with Huntly’s Highlanders particularly eager to engage.
 Armed with their traditional claymores they charged into the English lines with such ferocity that they didn’t just break but were soon fleeing for their lives.

 Witnessing the success of his Highlanders convinced James to order an all-out advance including most of his reserves.
-It would prove poor timing for Huntly either unable or junwilling to maintain discipline did not order his troops to rejoin the attack but left them to loot the bodies of the dead.
+It would prove poor timing for Huntly either unable or unwilling to maintain discipline did not order his troops to re-join the attack but left them to loot the bodies of the dead.

 James had blundered and done so disastrously, with the ground soft underfoot and weighed down by the pikes they were carrying the attack slowed and any momentum gained from advancing downhill was soon lost.
 He was also unaware that in front of his army lay a bog which rendered any mobility a mute issue.
 Unable to manoeuvre the Scottish formations began to break apart – they were quite literally stuck in the mud.
 Observing the Scots in disarray the Earl of Surrey ordered his infantry to advance.